BoAr: FNQ: Hereward

 written about the Hereward story and some of that writing has been either

 rather dismissive or superficial.
-I am
+A

-therefore presenting the material as nearly in its original form as my level of
+presenting the material as nearly in its original form as my level of

 historical skill allows, so that the facts are available.
 I think the text